 Cal Grant A awards are funded by the State of California; these awards provide assistance to California residents who come from low- and middle-income families.
-A student's grade point average as well as demonstrated financial need is taken into consideration when granting these awards.
+A student's grade point average as well as demonstrated financial need is taken into consideration when making these awards.

 Cal Grant B, also funded by the State of California, is designated for California high school graduates with high academic potential who come from minority, disadvantaged, or low-income families, and who have little or no previous college work (less than one semester or sixteen quarter units).
 Awards include semester allowance checks to students for living expenses, plus, beginning in the student's second year of study, tuition and fee grants are also provided.
 Applicants are notified by the California Student Aid Commission if selected to receive a Cal A or Cal B state award.
+To learn more about Cal Grants, go to www.csac.ca.gov.